leonjza/frida-boot/course/3-chapter-3/rpc.md

 script.exports.brute()
 ```

 This pattern comes with a wide array of benefits.
-First, you won't be reaching any timeout errors as nothing is excuting during script load.
+First, you won't be reaching any timeout errors as nothing is executing during script load.
 Second, we can now make use of the `brute` function from our Python code which gives us much better control over the code where we can define arguments and act on the return value.
 In fact, we can implement the brute force script multiple ways now.

 ## using brute as an RPC function